Protecting Consumers and Investors

-More on Protecting Consumers
+More on Protecting Consumers and Investors

 WASHINGTON – Congresswoman Katie Porter (CA-45) today called on a Department of Health and Human Services (HHS) watchdog to investigate dialysis providers and patient advocacy groups that are putting patients’ lives at risk and increasing the cost of care for taxpayers.
 Porter requested additional oversight after hearing complaints that patients were being pushed toward more expensive insurance options to increase dialysis center profits and to prevent patients from accessing kidney transplants.